So you’re wondering how to ask for a raise when you are underpaid.

-Dedicate yourself to supporting increased growth within the organization.
+Dedicate yourself to supporting increased growth within your company.

-Over time this will make you extremely valuable and your boss will become a supporter of your growth and success.
+Over time, your boss will become a supporter of your growth and success.

 Picking the right time to ask for a raise is just as important as preparing for the negotiation.